Study: Impact of breast cancer and BRCA mutations on fertility preservation

 Treatment for young people with breast cancer may include chemotherapy.
 However, chemotherapy can impact future fertility since it is toxic to the ovaries, the location in the body that stores eggs and produces important hormones.
 Fertility preservation offers an option to delay childbearing and family planning during treatment.
 However, the data is mixed on how well people with breast cancer respond to fertility medications that help to increase the number of eggs released (ovarian stimulation).

-Some studies suggest that women with a mutation have fewer healthy eggs than people without a mutation.
+Some studies suggest that women with a BRCA mutation have fewer healthy eggs than people without a mutation.
 This is called decreased ovarian reserve.
 However, the data are limited and inconsistent.

 Fertility preservation options